jofr/capacitor-media-session/README.md

 # capacitor-media-session

 Capacitor plugin for Media Sessions on Web, Android and iOS.
 Just like the [Media Session Web API](https://w3c.github.io/mediasession/) this enables
-- customizable media playback notifications (including controls) on iOS and Android (and some browsers)
+- customizable media playback notifications (including controls) on iOS, Android and some browsers
 - media control using hardware media keys (e.g. on headsets, remote controls, etc.)
 - setting media metadata that can be used by the platform UI